-The perfect meal ender, these Irish Cream Chocolate Shots for Two are smooth, chocolate puddings, flavoured with coffee and Irish Cream liqueur.
+The perfect meal ender, these Irish Cream Chocolate Pudding Shots are smooth, chocolate puddings, flavoured with coffee and Irish Cream liqueur.

 I don't think it would come as a shock to anyone that I'm a dessert lover.
 It's my favourite part of any meal and when it comes to Valentine's, I'm much more likely than not to be making a big chocolate cake and using the day as a perfect opportunity to have seconds :) I know not everyone is like me though, so for those that are looking ahead to Valentine's Day and aren't really in for a big dessert, these are for you!